Flowdalic/xeps/draft-schmaus-sasl-ht/draft-schmaus-sasl-ht-00.md

 # The HT Mechanism

 The mechanism consists of a simple exchange of exactly two messages between the initiator and responder.

+## Initiator First Message

 It starts with the message from the initiator to the responder.
 This 'initiator-message' is defined as follows:

+initiator-message = authcid-length authcid-data initiator-hashed-token

+authcid-length = 4OCTET
+authcid-data = 1*OCTET
+initiator-hashed-token = 1*OCTET

+The initiator message starts with an unsigned 32-bit integer in big endian.
+It denotes length of the authcid-data, which contains the authentication identity.
+Before sending the authentication identity string the initiator **SHOULD** prepare the data with the UsernameCaseMapped profile [@!RFC7613].

-initiator-message = HMAC(token, "Initiator" || cb-data)
+The initiator-hashed-token value is defined as: HMAC(token, "Initiator" || cb-data)

-HMAC() is the function defined in [@!RFC2104] with H being the chosen hash algorithm, 'cb-data' represents the data provided by the channel binding type, and 'token' are the UTF-8 encoded bytes of the token string which acts as shared secret between initiator and responder.
+HMAC() is the function defined in [@!RFC2104] with H being the chosen hash algorithm, 'cb-data' represents the data provided by the channel binding type, and 'token' are the UTF-8 encoded octets of the token string which acts as shared secret between initiator and responder.
-The initiator-message MUST NOT be included in TLS 1.3 0-RTT early data ([@!I-D.ietf-tls-tls13#19]).
+The initiator-message **MUST NOT** be included in TLS 1.3 0-RTT early data ([@!I-D.ietf-tls-tls13#19]).

+## Final Responder Message

 This message is followed by a message from the responder to the initiator.
 This 'responder-message' is defined as follows:

+responder-message = 1*OCTET

-responder-message = HMAC(token, "Responder" || cb-data)
+The responder-messages value is defined as: HMAC(token, "Responder" || cb-data)

-The initiating entity MUST verify the responder-message to achieve mutual authentication.
+The initiating entity **MUST** verify the responder-message to achieve mutual authentication.

-## Compliance with SASL Mechanism Requirements
+# Compliance with SASL Mechanism Requirements

 This section describes compliance with SASL mechanism requirements specified in Section 5 of [@!RFC4422].